peterhj/kextlog/README.md

 TODO
 ----

-*   The awk script is really slow, it calls Unix `date` about 85,000 times on my dataset.
-Probably gonna put the parsing bit into a Python or Perl script.
+*   The python log parsing script is a lot faster than the awk script, but there's a problem with getting the right timezone.
+I'll figure it out another time.
 *   There's no persistence.
 I think what it should do is save your new logfiles every time you call `./generate` or whatever it becomes.